jananithangavel/performance-test/JmeterInstance/README.md

 6. Edit ESB_Perf.jmx with ip of EI

+7. Edit esb-perf-execution.sh line 6 product as your use
+   for example if you use esb the product="wso2esb-5.0.0"

 ## Run Scripts

 1. Move all files in this folder in to home location of instance.